18F/join.tts.gsa.gov/pages/positions/login-account-manager.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is experience:

-- Managing $5+MM accounts for large corporate or public sector clients
+- Managing $5MM+ accounts for large corporate or public sector clients
 - Increasing sales revenue with proven measurable results
 - Selling a technical product
-- Negotiating and presenting
+- Negotiating and presenting to potential clients
 - Collaborating across cross-functional teams including design, engineering, support, product and strategy
 - Working with technology software: web applications, MFA, digital identities, APIs
 - Contributing to a client’s growth strategy